Wolves have come home to Colorado.

 Hunting by wolves causes changes in prey behavior, which can create environmental change.
 In Yellowstone National Park, changes since wolf reintroduction in 1995 include improved conditions in riparian areas and higher survival of aspens and willows.
 Most researchers attribute these changes to shifts in elk behavior.
 Elk that stay on alert to the presence of wolves are less likely to remain in riparian areas for long periods, resulting in less intensive browsing.

 Can we directly attribute these effects to the presence of wolves, and will the same effects occur if wolves are restored to Colorado?
 Based both on the experiences in Yellowstone and ecological theory, there is a qualified “yes” for both questions.
-We know for certain that elk will respond behaviorally to wolf presence, and that change in behavior will almost certainly cause positive change in environmental conditions.
+We know for certain that elk will respond behaviorally to wolf presence, and that change in behavior will almost certainly cause positive changes in environmental conditions.

 Prey Selection